jpmessaging/OutlookTrace/Readme.md

         If a web browser starts automatically, you can close the browser.

-7. Reproduce the issue.
+8. Start Outlook and reproduce the issue.
-8. When "Fiddler" is included, stop and save the capture.
+9. When "Fiddler" is included, stop and save the capture.

     1. Click [2.
 Stop Capture].
     2. Click [3.
 Save Capture].